-“The Department of Health and the Confederation of British Industry, using different definitions, estimate that between 15% and 20% of employees will experience some form of mental health difficulty during their working lives, with depression representing the largest percentage of this problem.”
+“The Department of Health estimates that between 15% and 20% of employees will experience some form of mental health difficulty during their working lives, with depression representing the largest percentage of this problem.”

 (British Occupational Health Research Foundation report)